sondr3/git-ignore/README.md

 # Installation

-There are two ways of installing it, either via Cargo (easiest) or via Nix (authors preference).
+There are a couple of ways of installing it.
 See installation and usage instructions below.

 ## Cargo

-Make sure you have Rust installed (I recommend installing via [rustup](https://rustup.rs/)), then run `cargo install git-ignore-generator`.
+`cargo install git-ignore-generator`.

 ## Nix

 Run `nix-env -iA nixpkgs.gitAndTools.git-ignore`.
-This version also includes man pages.
+This includes man pages.

+## Homebrew

+Add my personal Homebrew taps repository with `brew tap sondr3/homebrew-taps` and then install it with `brew install git-ignore`.
+This includes man pages.

+## Arch

+It's available as a binary package from [AUR](https://aur.archlinux.org/packages/git-ignore-bin/).
+Install it with your favorite AUR helper. `yay git-ignore`.
+This includes man pages.

 # Usage